 With proper planning and lots of clothing layers, Minneapolis is a great year-round destination.
 Although winter can be brutally cold, it’s an excellent time to ice skate and cross-country ski in local parks or visit one of the many museums.
 Spring can get a bit soggy, but it is lovely to see the city wake up from its winter slumber.
 June through August is bursting with energy and festivals, including the Stone Arch Bridge Festival, which draws artists and musicians to the riverfront.
 The long hours of sunlight will also give you plenty of time to fit in plenty of hiking or swimming.
 This is the busiest time of the year, so keep that in mind when booking your Minneapolis vacation rental.
 In the fall, the temperature drops, and the leaves begin to change into brilliant shades of gold and red.
 This is a great time to visit some of the city’s scenic spots, go apple picking, or even catch a live football game.

-What are the top things to do in Minneapolis?
+Top things to do in Minneapolis

 Stone Arch Bridge

 Built for the Great Northern Railway in the 1880s, the Stone Arch Bridge is the second-oldest Mississippi River crossing in existence today.
 With its 23 Romanesque arches, which make it look more like a medieval European bridge than a railroad trestle, this iconic structure is now a pedestrian bridge connecting the historic neighborhood of St. Anthony Main and downtown.